Kolterdyx/mcbasic/README.md

 ## Usage

 First you need to install the compiler.
 It's a standalone binary, so you can download it and run it from anywhere.
+You can download the [latest version](https://github.com/Kolterdyx/mcbasic/releases/latest) from the releases page.

 ### Syntax highlighting
 If you want syntax highlighting for the language, you can use the [VSCode extension](https://marketplace.visualstudio.com/items?itemName=mcbasic-lang.mcbasic-lang) I made.